 The first type meant accepting all permissions of an app as a complete package before installing it on the Play Store.
 As a result, people were not worried and blindly handed everything over to the app and thought, "It'll be fine, I just want to finally be able to use the app!"

-The new type is of app permissions is significantly newer and will finally be standard by the end of 2018.
-This method requires permissions according to the system used starting with Android 6.0 (from the year 2015!), and only allows apps to have access to permissions when they are in use.
+Then, a couple of years ago, a new type of app permissions came along.
+This method requires permissions according to the system used starting with Android 6.0, and only allows apps to have access to permissions when they are in use.
 This incidentally has led developers to explain why they need certain permissions.

 Apps that use this new authorization model allow you to revoke permissions.
 Google classifies some permissions as 'dangerous permissions', including the following: